djuliannader/RabiModel/README.md

 # RabiModel
-HEEEEE Static and dynamical properties of states in the Asymmetric Quantum Rabi Model with an small modulation in the qubit frequency
+Static and dynamical properties of states in the Asymmetric Quantum Rabi Model with an small modulation in the qubit frequency

 clone as: